giackperetti/giackperetti/README.md

 - 🌲 I enjoy hiking and staying active when I’m not coding.
 - 💡 I am interested in ML/AI and fullstack development.
-- 🚀 I aim to have a career in Computer Science.
+- 🚀 I aim to have a career in Applied Computer Science.
 - 💬 Feel free to reach out if you want to talk about programming, tech trends, fitness, or outdoor adventures!

 ### 🛠️ Tech Stack